xinjli/notes/docs/0x4-Artificial-Intelligence/0x41-Machine-Learning/0x412-Supervised-Learning.md

 Discriminative model tends to achieve better results with asymptotic classification error (when training data are large enough)

-Models that do not have probabilistic interpretation but can learn decision boundary are called discriminant function, these can also be classified as the (nonprobabilistic model) discriminative model.
+Models that do not have probabilistic interpretation but can learn decision boundary are called **discriminant function**, these can also be classified as the (nonprobabilistic model) discriminative model.
 For example, SVM.

 ### 1.2.
 Parametric vs Nonparametric